Here are UBC's guidelines for commercial and documentary filming and photography.

 For student filming, see Student Filming Guidelines.

-- Requests for filming must normally be submitted at least 2 weeks in advance of prep day.
+- Requests for filming must normally be submitted at least 10 business days in advance of prep day.

 - A complete script must be submitted for approval prior to the technical survey to ensure that the content does not damage the reputation or image of the university.
 For commercials and documentaries, a storyboard and detailed outline must be provided.